 The new MSc programmes are built upon modules.
 In the first year, students start in Q1 with a broad and common faculty module Modelling, Uncertainty, and Data for Engineers (MUDE).
-This modules is identical for all three master’s programmes.
-During the first year, students also follow a the core programme module.
-In Q2 they choose one of the track A modules.
-In Q3 the students will start to follow their own track / learning line.
+This module is identical for all three master’s programmes.
+During Q1 and Q2 of the first year, students also follow the core programme module.
+Depending on the programme students will start to follow their own track / discipline in Q2 or Q3.
 In Q3 they can choose one of the associated A-modules, and in Q4 they take track B modules for applying knowledge from Q1 and Q2.

 The following image explains how the programmes are built upon modules:

-In the second year, Q5 (Q1) is an elective quarter in which students can opt for a JIP, MDP/internship, exchange, or courses at TU Delft or other universities.
-In Q6 (Q2) of the second year they choose crossovers based on research/design themes in which students from our faculty join.
+In the second year, Q1 is an elective quarter in which students can opt for a JIP, MDP/internship, exchange, or courses at TU Delft or other universities.
+In Q2 of the second year they choose crossovers based on research/design themes in which students from our faculty join.
 Students can also opt for two in-depth courses.
 This way, students will have the freedom to design their own personalised programme.

-Students make a well-informed choice for a track within CE/EnvEng or for a learning line within AES, after the MUDE module and the core programme module.
+Students make a well-informed choice for a track within Civil Engineering (CE) or Environmental Engineering (ENV) or for a discipline within Applies Earth Sciences (AES), after the MUDE module and the core programme module.
 These two modules contain fundamentals for the entire programme but also more generic topics which are relevant for all following modules.

-The admission will be per Master’s programme.
-There are no additional requirements for tracks or learning lines.
+The admission will be per master’s programme.
+There are no additional requirements for tracks or disciplines.

-What will be the relation between technical and theory subjects?
+What will be the relation between practical and theoretical subjects?

 There is a good mix between theory and application.
 In each programme students start with gaining more theoretical knowledge that leads to application in the later stages of year 1.
 Furthermore, the programmes are using many projects and examples from practice to illustrate the theory.

 Which tracks are available within the new MSc programmes?